JimVaranelli/WhiteSpec/README.md

 Linearly dependent columns are removed to avoid singular matrix error.

 ## Reference
 White, H. (1980).
-A heteroskedasticity-consistent covariance matrix estimator and a direct test for heteroscedasticity.
+A heteroskedasticity-consistent covariance matrix estimator and a direct test for heteroskedasticity.
 Econometrica, 48: 817-838.

 ## Requirements
 Python 3.6 \